 These similarities in symptoms and test results have led some people with MS to seek testing for the presence of antibodies to Borrelia, to determine if their neurologic symptoms are the result of Lyme disease or truly MS. The distinction is important because Lyme disease, especially when treated early, often responds to antibiotic therapy, whereas MS does not.

 For more information about Lyme disease, consult the Lyme Disease Association or the Centers for Disease Control and Prevention (CDC).

 Studies examining Lyme disease & MS

 Two studies have examined the overlap in diagnosis of MS and Lyme disease.
 The studies were conducted in parts of Long Island, New York, an area where Lyme disease is endemic, or regularly found.

-In the first study, people who had Borrelia antibodies in their blood as well as a variety of neurologic symptoms considered to be “MS-like,” were evaluated with MRI, evoked potentials, and cerebrospinal fluid analysis, including a test for the presence of Borrelia antibodies in the spinal fluid.
+In the first study, people who had Borrelia antibodies in their blood as well as a variety of neurologic symptoms considered to be “MS-like,” were evaluated with MRI, evoked potentials (EP) and CSF analysis, including a test for the presence of Borrelia antibodies in the spinal fluid.